pxyarsenal/NLPFinalProject/README.md

 - **outs**: Stores evaluation outputs and standard outputs, used for LLM-Eval.

 # Reproduction Instructions
+1. You can download `NLPFinalProject-main.zip` directly if `git clone` doesn't work.

-1. You need to download the dataset yourself.
+2. You need to download the dataset yourself.
 The dataset used is Tatoeba.
-2. Set up the environment:
+3. Set up the environment:
     ```bash
     cd NLPFinalProject-main
     unzip peft.zip